alemuraa/UE_Landscape/README.md

 - Organize all elements within a single **Level Actor**, which will be configured as the opening map for the project.

-## Submission Instructions

-1. **Save and Compress:**
-   - Save your Unreal Engine project.
-   - Compress the project folder into a zip file.

-2. **Upload:**
-   - Upload the zip file to **OneDrive** and generate a sharing link.

-3. **Submit:**
-   - Copy the sharing link into a text file.
-   - Upload the text file with the link to the designated section on **Aulaweb**.

-## Deadline

-- **December 15**.
-This deadline provides flexibility for those who may not attend synchronously or prefer to focus on guided lectures.

-## Additional Notes

-- Ensure all elements are properly integrated and functional before submission.
-- Refer to the provided tutorials and lectures for detailed guidance on each requirement.